crhunt/hobbit-abridged/README.md

 # This repository contains the following:

-  hobbit_abridged_2017.kdenlive -> The kdenlive file containing information on all edits to the Hobbit trilogy movie files.
+  hobbit_abridged_2018.kdenlive -> The kdenlive file containing information on all edits to the Hobbit trilogy movie files.

   abridged.png -> Title card added to the abridged film.

   credit.png -> Title card added to the abridged film.

-  key_lying.png -> Single frame from the film used in the abridged film.

 # In order to generate the abridged film, you will need:

   Kdenlive -> Video editing software released under GNU GPL https://kdenlive.org/

   Digital copies of The Hobbit trilogy movies

+# More information on kdenlive

+This file has been successfully rendered using Version 15.12.3.
+There appears to be an audio problem when rendering with more recent versions.
+This is a known issue and will be addressed in a future release.

 # More information on movie files: